-- Unplug any electronics that will not be left on while away.
-In the event of a surge, most commonly from lightning, can save your electronics from being affected while you are away.
+- Unplug any electronics that will not be left on while you’re away.
+In the event of a surge, you can save your electronics from being affected or destroyed while you are away.
 This is also keep your electric bill low in your absence.

 There are a number of other items that should be addressed before your departure but these few tips should help prevent some of the concerns related to a water loss emergency at your home.
 If you have any questions, please give us a call.